 Hemp was not popular in the U.S. in the early 1900s.
 Technological advances made timber the pulp of choice for making paper, not hemp.
-Cotton had long supplanted hemp as America (and Europe’s) favorite fabric for clothing.
-Newer ships used steam, not wind sails, so even shipping didn’t have much demand for hemp anymore.
-Some ropes and sails for ships were still made from hemp, which is why a measly 14,000 acres of hemp farms stuck around.
+Cotton had long supplanted the plant as America (and Europe’s) favorite fabric for clothing.
+Newer ships used steam, not wind sails, so even shipping didn’t have much demand for it anymore.
+Some ropes and sails for ships still came from it.
+This is why a measly 14,000 acres of hemp farms stuck around.

 But this idea that hemp in the 1930s was poised to become a billion-dollar crop was recently discounted by Popular Mechanics’ own editorial board, which in 1938 initially harped the claim that hemp would become, well, a billion-dollar crop.

 Furthermore, good luck trying to prove DuPont, Hearst, and Mellon lined the pockets of the U.S. politicians to pass the Marihuana Tax Act in 1937.
-That vote was done in the shadows, with all votes cast anonymously.
+That vote took place in the shadows, with all votes cast anonymously.
 Who voted for?
 Who voted against?
 We don’t know.

 In addition to secret votes, there’s no way to trace campaign donations back to any one corporation, either, because in the 1930s it was illegal for corporations to donate to political campaigns.
 Wow, weren’t those wild times, eh?
 Only private individuals could donate, and even then, their donations were capped.

-All that aside, these are the documented facts: (1) Harry Anslinger needed a racist scapegoat substance to replace alcohol after alcohol prohibition ended or else he’d be out of a job, (2) hemp got lumped in with “marijuana” because they’re the same plant and marijuana farmers could hide their stash among hemp crops, and (3) most Americans didn’t give two squirts about hemp, so they didn’t care if hemp got outlawed with marijuana.
+All that aside, these are the documented facts: (1) Harry Anslinger needed a racist scapegoat substance to replace alcohol after alcohol prohibition ended or else he’d be out of a job, (2) hemp got lumped in with “marijuana” because they’re the same plant and marijuana farmers could hide their stash among legal crops, and (3) most Americans didn’t give two squirts about the plant, so they didn’t care if it got outlawed with marijuana.

 Hemp for Victory

 The campaign was successful, but short lived.
-Hemp production in the U.S. spiked between 1942 to 1944, then tapered back down to non-existence by the 1950s.
+Production in the U.S. spiked between 1942 to 1944, then tapered back down to non-existence by the 1950s.

-If you’re an old-timer like me, you probably noticed that hemp-based goods have been available in the US even during the height of federal prohibition.
+If you’re an old-timer like me, you’ve probably noticed that hemp-based goods have been available in the US even during the height of federal prohibition.
 What gives?

-Even though hemp cultivation was, for the most part, banned in the U.S. since the 1930s, hemp itself was never outlawed.
+Cultivation was, for the most part, banned in the U.S. since the 1930s.
+However, no one outlawed the plant itself.
 (Remember, we needed it for sails and ropes.)
-You could always find hemp bracelets, hemp necklaces, and even hemp shirts and pants and the like.
-Most of the hemp products sold in the U.S. come from European or Chinese hemp.
+You could always find bracelets, necklaces, and even shirts and pants made from it.
+Most of the hemp products sold in the U.S. come from the European or Chinese markets.

-Today, the U.S. is slowly ramping up its hemp production, particularly in Colorado, where the Centennial State is currently the American leader in hemp.
-That’s because Amendment 64, the Colorado law that permits recreational marijuana also established a system to grow, cultivate, and process hemp.
+Today, the U.S. is slowly ramping up its production, particularly in Colorado, where the Centennial State is currently the American leader in growing the plant.
+That’s because Amendment 64, the Colorado law that permits recreational marijuana also established a system to grow, cultivate, and process it.
 The catch?
-Almost 100 percent of Colorado’s hemp is grown for CBD extraction, not fibers, food, or textiles.
+Almost 100 percent of Colorado’s hemp grows for CBD extraction, not fibers, food, or textiles.

-From my own experiences, I’ve attended a few meetings at Colorado’s Department of Agriculture which oversees the state’s hemp cultivation, production, and regulation.
-The department heads have remained adamant for keeping hemp’s definition at 0.03 percent THC, despite outcry from some hemp advocates.
+I’ve attended a few meetings at Colorado’s Department of Agriculture which oversees the state’s hemp cultivation, production, and regulation.
+The department heads have remained adamant for keeping the plant’s definition at 0.03 percent THC, despite outcry from some advocates.

 Why?
-Because the department anticipated hemp would become federally legal in the near future, and since the federal government defines hemp as cannabis at 0.03 percent THC, so should Colorado if it wants to make the big bucks off this cash crop.
+Because the department anticipates the plant will become federally legal in the near future.
+The federal government defines hemp as cannabis at 0.03 percent THC.
+Therefore Colorado should too, if it wants to make the big bucks off this cash crop.

 Some of the old hemp homesteads like Kentucky and Virginia have jumped onto the hemp train as well.
 Virginia is currently hosting a joint university/biotech program that may phase out the state’s tobacco farms with hemp farms.
 Geriatric Ninja Turtle and Kentucky senator Mitch McConnell recently introduced the Hemp Farming Act of 2018 as well.

-So, here’s to being on the right side of history for once, because it hasn’t felt like we Yanks have straddled that side in a long time.
+So, here’s to being on the right side of history for once.
+It hasn’t felt like we Yanks have straddled that side in a long time.